 The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable, trade accounts payable, accrued expenses, short-term borrowings, long-term debt, and a derivative in the form of an interest rate swap.
 Due to their short-term nature, the carrying value of cash and cash equivalents, accounts receivable, trade accounts payable, accrued expenses and short-term borrowings are a reasonable estimate of their fair value.
 Long-term assets held on our balance sheets related to benefit plan obligations are measured at fair value.
-The fair value of the Company's long-term fixed-rate debt, based on quoted market prices, was \$433.1 and \$450.0 at September 30, 2023 and April 1, 2023, respectively.
-The carrying value of this debt was \$493.7 at September 30, 2023 and \$493.3 at April 1, 2023.
+The fair value of the Company's long-term fixed-rate debt, based on quoted market prices, was \$465.2 and \$450.0 at December 30, 2023 and April 1, 2023, respectively.
+The carrying value of this debt was \$493.9 at December 30, 2023 and \$493.3 at April 1, 2023.
 The fair value of long-term fixed-rate debt was measured using Level 1 inputs.
 Due to the nature of fair value calculations for variable-rate debt, the carrying value of the Company's long-term variable-rate debt is a reasonable estimate of its fair value.
-The fair value of the interest rate swap was \$4.0 at September 30, 2023, and is included in other noncurrent assets on the Company's consolidated balance sheets, and \$2.8 at April 1, 2023, and is included in other noncurrent liabilities on the Company's consolidated balance sheets.
-The fair value of the interest rate swap is measured using Level 2 inputs.
+The fair value of the interest rate swap was \$0.1 and \$2.8 at December 30, 2023 and April 1, 2023, respectively, and was measured using Level 2 inputs.
+The amount was included in other noncurrent liabilities on the Company's consolidated balance sheets.
+The interest rate swap, net of taxes, was \$0.1 and \$2.2 as of December 30, 2023 and April 1, 2023, and was included in accumulated other comprehensive income on the Company's consolidated balance sheets, and in the Company's consolidated statements of comprehensive income.